moeamaya/architechie/src/pages/team/index.md

   - image: /img/1_3yp4kxcdtm6oc3vb9it2wa.png
     name: Gavin Johns
     text: >
-      Previously, Gavin was a licensed architect and urban designer for 10 years before transitioning to technology.
-He started designing at Autodesk, where he focused on driving growth through the web experience.
-Now he is a product design leader rethinking real estate deals at the VC backed startup, Dealpath.
+      Gavin is a tried and true licensed architect & urban designer with 10 years of industry experience building homes across the U.S, schools in San Francisco, and cities in China.
+After hanging up his mayline, he started designing web experiences & special projects at Autodesk where he focused on growth.<br><br>

+      He is now rethinking real estate deals at VC backed startup Dealpath as a product designer.
+Gavin holds three degrees from Georgia Tech (B.S in Architecture, Master of City & Regional Planning, and Master of Architecture).
   - image: /img/screen shot 2018-05-28 at 8.57.33 pm.png
     name: Alex Dixon
     text: >